Encryption refers to converting data into a different form so that it cannot be understood by anyone except the intended recipient.

 The information is fed through an algorithm, which scrambles the basic text to a form that is indecipherable.
 The recipient also possesses the algorithm, often called the encryption key, and hence can decrypt the information to a readable form.

-The key to encryption is that while an eavesdropper may be able to intercept a communication, they will only be able to access gibberish without the key.
+The thing that makes encryption work is that while an eavesdropper may be able to intercept a communication, they will only be able to access gibberish without the key.